treiff86/shitcore-test/README.md

 # Shitcore (USDSHT) — Layer 1 Shitcoin Tycoon

-> **v2.0.0: LET HIM COOK!** — The most unhinged fake blockchain tycoon game on GitHub Pages.
+> **v2.1.0: PROVE IT'S YOU** — The most unhinged fake blockchain tycoon game on GitHub Pages.

-A 100% free, 100% client-side satirical idle/tycoon game about meme-coin rug pulls, leveraged trading, NFT grifts, and Ponzi yield farms.
-No real blockchain.
-No real money ever moves — every dollar is `Math.random()` running in your browser.
-Wallet connect is real (optional, read-only, just for cloud saves and the leaderboard) but never touches funds or asks for a signature.
+A 100% free satirical idle/tycoon game about meme-coin rug pulls, leveraged trading, NFT grifts, and Ponzi yield farms.
+No real money ever moves — every dollar *in the game* is `Math.random()` running in your browser.
 It exists to satirize crypto culture, not teach or enable it.

+**Yes, there is real wallet connection.** It is optional — the whole game plays fine having never connected one — but it is genuinely there, and it does four things: unlocks NFT-holder themes, unlocks holder perks, saves your progress to the cloud so you can pick your run back up on any device, and puts you on the live leaderboard.
+Both Solana (Phantom, Solflare, anything Wallet Standard) and Bitcoin (Xverse, UniSat) wallets are supported.

+Connecting is read-only and never touches your funds.
+Signing in asks your wallet to sign **one plain-text message** so that nobody else can play as you or overwrite your save.
+A signature is not a transaction: it approves nothing, spends nothing, and cannot move a token — it is the same "sign in" step Magic Eden and Tensor use.
+Full detail in [Wallet Connect & Leaderboard](#-wallet-connect--leaderboard) below.

 ---